Sensory-friendly sessions at Sheffield museum for World Autism Day

 A South Yorkshire museum is launching a series of opening days especially for people with autism and other sensory needs.

-The National Emergency Services Museum is marking World Autism Day today by opening its doors for its very first sensory-friendly session.
+The National Emergency Services Museum is marking World Autism Day next Tuesday April 2 by opening its doors for its very first sensory-friendly session.

 The aim of the initiative is to make the museum more accessible to people with sensory needs by providing ‘quiet sessions’ where immersive elements, such as sounds, smells and flashing lights, are turned off.